Elena G. van Stee

 Website

 Hello!
-I’m a Ph.D.
-Candidate in Sociology at the University of Pennsylvania and an Exchange Scholar at Harvard University.
-I’m also the Blog Editor for Contexts, the public-facing magazine of the American Sociological Association, and co-host of a sociology podcast called Moral Matters.
+I’m a PhD Candidate in Sociology at the University of Pennsylvania and a visiting scholar at Harvard University.
+I’m also the blog editor for Contexts, the American Sociological Association’s public-facing magazine.

 Research Interests